Flagsmith/flagsmith-docs/docs/basic-features/managing-segments.md

 Now all users who log in with a `@solidstategroup.com` email address are automatically included in beta features.

+## Multi-Variate Values

+If you are using [Multi-Variate Flag Values](managing-features.md#multi-variate-flags), you can also override the individual value weightings as part of a Segment override.

 ## Rules Operators

 The full set of Flagsmith rule operators are as follows: